f0cii/moxt/README.md

 9. **Integration with [simdjson](https://github.com/simdjson/simdjson) Parsing Library**
    - **Efficient Parsing**: Utilize the simdjson parsing library for rapid JSON processing capabilities, ensuring efficient and accurate data parsing.

-## Introduction

-**MOXT** aims to become one of the most influential open-source quantitative trading libraries, providing a powerful, flexible, and easy-to-use platform for quantitative traders.
-It is suitable for all types of users, from novices to professional traders, offering the necessary tools to navigate the complex and dynamic market environment.

 ## Installation

 Ensure Mojo programming language (v0.7.0) is installed in your environment.
 Run the following commands in the project directory to install dependencies: